Postgraduate Diploma in Journalism

 - develop a critical understanding of journalism practices and their context.

 This intensive one year programme is for graduates who intend to work in the media or communication industries.
 There is a strong emphasis on practical work – you will report for local newsrooms and broadcast live on local radio.
 We maintain a close relationship with the profession through our many guest lecturers and tutors, who are all working journalists.

 Graduates gain the knowledge, skills, and competencies needed to be highly effective journalists; they receive intensive training on media ethics and law, newsgathering and writing, research and analysis, and multimedia skills.
 UC graduates are work-ready and highly adaptable.

 This programme is limited entry.
 Students must complete an application form and then attend a formal interview before selections for the Diploma are made.
 The deadline for applications is 31 October of the preceding year, although late applications may be considered.

-Students must have completed a bachelor’s degree, and the programme welcomes graduates from all disciplines.
+Students must have completed a bachelor’s degree, and the programme welcomes graduates from all subject backgrounds.